Written by

 Mike, seated a few spots down in the circle from Jenny, his face also painted, glances toward her with confusion and concern.
 She gives a subtle shrug.

 A group of cult members surrounds a large bonfire.
 The CULT CHIEFTAIN, wearing a strange outfit and an antler headdress, stands before the fire and raises his arms.
-The chanting stops and the drumming gets softer.

 Brothers and sisters, it's time for us to welcome our new initiates, Maurice and Penny.
 Please arise, all, and present yourselves.